 If your knee doesn’t immediately appear swollen and you’re unsure, “feel the injured and normal knee at the same time, with a hand on each knee to compare the two,” he says.
 “A swollen knee will feel like a large, warm, fluid-filled balloon.”

-If you experience any of the above, he recommends the RICE principle.
+If you experience any of the above, he recommends using a topical cream or using the RICE principle.
 Rest with crutches and activity reduction, ice for 20 to 30 minutes several times a day.

 You notice an obvious deformity.

 If you notice your knee jutting outward in a way it never has before, take note.
 A dislocated or fractured patella (kneecap) can cause injuries like this, explains Brian Schwabe, C.S.C.S., board-certified sports physical therapist based in Los Angeles.

 You felt or heard a “pop”.

 However, if you also experience excessive swelling and instability, get it checked out by an M.D.
 “If you only have a mild sprain then you will be able to rehab it with physical therapy,” he says.

 You experience greater than normal movement.

 This may provide some comfort or level of support.
-Use crutches if you feel like you could fall and suffer additional injury because of knee joint instabilty.
+Use crutches if you feel like you could fall and suffer additional injury because of knee joint instability.

 You can’t put weight on it.

 “Inability to bear weight after a knee injury could be caused by a fracture, bone contusion, cartilage injury or ligament tear,” explains Dr. Brown.
-“Initial treatment includes using crutches to take pressure off the injured limb and minimize additional damage to the knee.”
+“Initial treatment includes using crutches or a steerable scooter to take pressure off the injured limb and minimize additional damage to the knee.”

 If this sounds like you, listen to what your body is trying to tell you.
 Dr. Brown warns that the old adage of “no pain, no gain” doesn’t apply in this situation.

-You can’t straighten your leg.
+You can’t straighten your knee or leg.